Ask a Librarian

 Search Tip 1: If you know the year of death, do a Keyword Search and in the "Search by" menu choose "Any Field."
 Then, enter a last name and year to get all of the obituaries published that year for that surname.

 If you find a citation and would like to view the obituary, you may request that we scan it and send you a copy.
 An obituary request form is online here, fees may apply.
-If you have a library card you may be able to find the obituary yourself in Newsbank, which includes The State newspaper as well as other SC Historical newspapers.
-Here is a short video showing how to find an obituary cited in the index in South Carolina Historical Newspapers.
+If you have a Richland Library card you may be able to find the obituary yourself in NewsBank, which includes The State newspaper as well as other SC Historical newspapers.
+If you live in SC you can also access NewsBank with a SC State Library card, available for free for all SC residents.

-We hope the index will help you research your family history.
+We hope this index will help you research your family history.
+If you have questions please call the Local History Department at (803) 929-3402.